saightee/Platform-for-remote-work-and-freelancingPlatform-for-remote-work-and-freelancing-second/backend/api-docs.md

 - **Description**: Updates the status of a job application, accessible only to the employer who created the job post.
 - **Headers**: `Authorization: Bearer <token>`
 - **Request Parameters**: `id`: The ID of the job application
 - **Note**: Only one application can be set to "Accepted" per job post.
-When an application is accepted, the job post is automatically closed (status set to "Closed").
+When an application is accepted, the job post is automatically closed (status set to "Closed"). **All other applications with status "Pending" for the same job post are automatically set to "Rejected".
 - **Request Body**:
   ```json
   {